1. Welcome to the PanelWizard

 Enter the available capacity shown by the calculator

-If you have your home's natural gas usage data for the past year we can do some additional analysis, including:
+If you have your home's natural gas usage data for the past year it's possible to do some additional analysis, including:

 • Estimating the impact on your bill of switching from natural gas to electric appliances